Union (Yes album): Cover

 Roger Dean was hired to design the art for the album.
 After the release of Big Generator, Dean was asked by Phil Carson to design a new band logo, and came up with a square design, but it was not used due to Anderson forming ABWH.
 When it came to Union, Dean decided to use the Yes logo he designed in 1972, the square design appearing in the corner and on the subsequent Yesyears cover.
+It would also later appear on the covers of The Ladder and House of Yes: Live from House of Blues.

 Songs

 By ABWH

 "I Would Have Waited Forever" features Howe playing a guitar riff that he also used on "Sensitive Chaos" from his solo album Turbulence (1991).
 Haun later revealed that Howe plays a short, recurring thread and the ending solo, but all other electric, acoustic, and effect overdubs were in fact played by him, and that Arista wanted a guitar riff similar to that of "Starship Trooper" from The Yes Album (1971).
 Elias thought the track best represented "both early and later Yes styles".

 Although Howe wrote the opening guitar riff to "Shock to the System", Haun re-recorded the part for "sonic reasons" and devised the other riffs as well, leaving no other parts that Howe had originally played.
-Some bass parts from Levin were also redone on his guitar during his time away from the studio.
+Some bass parts from Levin were also redone on his bass guitar during his time away from the studio.
 Haun described one of his riffs as reminiscent to "The Gates of Delirium" from Relayer (1974).

 "Masquerade" is an acoustic guitar instrumental written and performed by Howe.
 He recorded the track in fifteen minutes at his home studio using a two-channel Revox deck, "away from all the arguments and politics" that came with making the album.
 He recorded other acoustic tracks on a Spanish guitar for the album, including one titled "Baby Georgia", but Arista decided to use "Masquerade", a track Howe ironically almost decided against sending because he thought it was not as strong as the others.

 "Without Hope (You Cannot Start the Day)" originated from Elias, who recorded a basic outline of the track in one afternoon and sent the tape to Wakeman to add keyboards.
 Elias and Anderson felt dissatisfied with Wakeman's contribution; they had wished for something "simple and gentle" but instead got a part that to Elias "sounded like a Rachmaninoff piano concerto", and hence recorded a new piano part.
 Howe does not play on the track.